 As part of the residential treatment program at our Sebring, FL, drug rehab, we provide medically assisted detox to address withdrawal symptoms and drug cravings in a safe and controlled environment.
 Clients are placed on a tapering schedule to prevent severe withdrawals and may also receive medication-assisted care (as needed) to further reduce any discomfort or pain.

-Detox is an important step in the recovery process because it alleviates the discomfort of withdrawal and reduces the risk of relapse.
+Detox is a crucial step in the recovery process because it alleviates the discomfort of withdrawal and reduces the risk of relapse.
 After detox, clients can then begin working with our licensed therapists to address the thoughts, emotions, and behaviors behind their substance use.

 Related Reading: